shash1996-san/ML-Assignment2-IT19953052-IT19953984-IT19047720-IT19128078/readme.md

+# Predict the quality of white wine using machine learning

 **Code Analysis**
 This code reads a dataset on white wine quality from the UCI machine learning database and performs exploratory data analysis (EDA) and modeling tasks.